FTC7393/evlib_book/src/state_machine_framework/OptionsFile.md

 }
 ```

-You can also set and get arrays of values of any type supported by the given [[Converters]].
+You can also set and get arrays of values of any type supported by the given [Converters](Converters.md).

 ```java
 Integer[] array1 = { 1, 2, 3 };